krakend/krakend-documentation/extending/writing-plugins.md

 The blue spots indicate the places where you can register your custom plugins.

+Compile your plugin with `go build -buildmode=plugin -o yourplugin.so` and then reference them in the configuration file.
+For instance:

+    "github_com/devopsfaith/krakend/transport/http/server/handler": {
+       "name": "your-plugin"
+    }

 ### Writing proxy plugins (http client)
 Find a *hello world* example with the simplest custom plugin in the [godoc documentation](https://godoc.org/github.com/devopsfaith/krakend/transport/http/client/plugin).